ZaraLabTeam/asp-net-web-api/slides/3-tutorial-toc.md

 3. Creating a Database
 4. Adding a Controller
 5. Calling the Web API with Javascript
-    * Getting a List of Products
+    * Getting a list of items
-    * Getting a Product By ID
+    * Getting items by ID
 6. Publishing to [Azure](https://azure.microsoft.com/)
 7. Tools and software